 Interpretation of the Asset Turnover Ratio

-The benchmark asset turnover ratio can vary greatly depending on the industry.
+The asset turnover ratio can vary greatly depending on the industry.
 Industries with low profit margins tend to generate a higher ratio and capital-intensive industries tend to report a lower ratio.

 Video Explanation of Asset Turnover Ratio